jingchime/UsefulQueries/README.md

 2.7 Member_Partner_Bank.sql: Meeri shared the logic to pull stride/bancorp so I can finish the request on ALYTMM-75

 ## Instant Transfer
-3.1 IT_Main_Tables.sql: key tables for updating and analyzing instant transfer\
+3.1 Instant_Transfer_Main_Tables.sql: key tables for updating and analyzing instant transfer\
 3.2 Update_Weekly_IT_Meeting.sql: used to update weekly monitoring the blocked banks\
 3.3 Update_Chargeback_by_Bank.sql: used to monitor the chargeback by bank to give alerts\
 3.4 Instant_Transfer_Chargeback_Weekly.sql: used to update overall instant transfer chargebacks (both cash and cohort) by week